ScottLogic/blog/_posts/2023-10-18-the-state-of-webassembly-2023.markdown

 Thank you to everyone who shared their thoughts, much appreciated.

-If you want to explore the data, feel free to [download the dataset](https://wasmweekly.news/data/state-of-webassembly-2023.csv), please do attribute if you reproduce or use this data.
+If you want to explore the data, feel free to [download the dataset](https://wasmweekly.news/assets/state-of-webassembly-2023.csv), please do attribute if you reproduce or use this data.
+You can also [discuss this post over on Reddit](https://www.reddit.com/r/programming/comments/17ax4ek/the_state_of_webassembly_2023/).